open-education-hub/operating-systems/content/chapters/compute/lab/content/processes-threads-apache2.md

 LoadModule mpm_worker_module modules/mod_mpm_worker.so
 ```

-The `event` mpm is enabled, so we expect each worker to be multi-threaded.
+The `event` mpm is enabled, so we expect each worker to be multithreaded.
 Let's check:

 ```console